Camp Pride 2024 registration now open!

-The Central Ontario Developmental Riding Program (C.O.D.R.P.)/Pride Stables offers therapeutic horseback riding lessons to people with disabilities.
+The Central Ontario Developmental Riding Program (CODRP)/Pride Stables offers therapeutic horseback riding to people with disabilities.

-Lessons are held during the fall, winter, spring and summer.
-Over 340 riders from Cambridge, Kitchener, Waterloo and surrounding areas, use the facility weekly, assisted by more than 250 incredible volunteers.
+Classes are held during the fall, winter, spring and summer.
+Over 340 riders from Cambridge, Kitchener, Waterloo and surrounding areas, use the facility weekly, assisted by an incredible, large group of volunteers.

-During the summer months, Camp Pride, an 8 week integrated day camp, is in full operation with close to 200 children.
+During the summer months, Camp Pride, an 8 week integrated day camp, is in full operation with close to 200 children and many volunteers.
 During each lesson, riders learn the basics of riding a horse, depending on their abilities.

 The benefits of horseback riding are multidimensional.
 The instruction of lessons is based on sequencing, which enables each rider to learn at their own pace.
 Participating in weekly lessons also builds special friendships between the rider, their horse, volunteers and staff members.